Hire purchase debt

 Attend the hearing

 If you don’t go to the hearing the court will probably grant the creditor an order telling you to return the goods.
 If the court has already made a return order and you still wish to keep the goods, it is possible to apply for the order to be suspended.
-Contact us for advice.
+Contact us for advice for more information on how to suspend a return order.

 If you have paid less than a third